-Defy's vision is to end mass incarceration and cycles of recidivism by using entrepreneurship as a tool to transform legacies and human potential.
-CIEF assists in training Entrepreneurs-in-Training and provides certificates of completion for Defy correctional facilities.
+Rise's vision is to end mass incarceration and cycles of recidivism by using entrepreneurship as a tool to transform legacies and human potential.
+CIEF assists in training Entrepreneurs-in-Training and provides certificates of completion for Rise correctional facilities.

 7th-9th graders discover whether they have the mindset of an entrepreneur while learning how to turn an idea or hobby into a moneymaking business in this week-long summer camp.

 Do you know any students that are also venture capitalists?
 Well, students of the Maverick Venture Fund are just that!
 Led by expert venture capitalist and entrepreneur Tom Chapman, students learn the basics of venture capital in this three-semester course.
 During the second and third semesters, the team listens to entrepreneurs from the university and community pitch their business, perform due diligence and deploy cash.